SadisticSun/RealTimeWeb/README.md

 ## Known issues/bugs
 * Not yet responsive
-* Online users function sometimes overwrites itself on the same line in stead of appending a new list item
+* Online users function sometimes overwrites itself on the same line instead of appending a user as a new list-item

 ## Wishlist
 * Completely responsive for use on mobile